[Warning: General spoilers ahead.]

 “We didn’t want there to be any pressure to cast her because she’s a producer.
 We wanted them to just see the tape and pick the best actor.
 And she just happened to be the best actor.
 And it’s so awesome to be able to be in a scene together.
 We met maybe 12 years ago in masterclass together as actors and never could we have ever imagined that one day we would be doing this for real, with cameras, together, it was just so cool.
 A full circle moment.”

-DeLoach has two Christmas projects this season, Christmas for Keeps, which she and McNulty wrote and the currently filming Five More Minutes, based on the Scotty McCreery song, in which she stars opposite David Haydn-Jones for her Cranberry Christmas director, Linda-Lisa Hayter.
+DeLoach also has two Christmas projects this season, Christmas for Keeps, which she and McNulty wrote and the currently filming Five More Minutes, based on the Scotty McCreery song, in which she stars opposite David Haydn-Jones for her Cranberry Christmas director, Linda-Lisa Hayter.
+You can read our interview and preview for that here.

 Taking the Reins airs on Hallmark Channel Saturday, September 25th, at 9 pm/8c.
 Here’s a sneak peek.